Reserve Bank of Fiji: Statutory responsibilities

+In 2009, due to the 2008 financial crisis, amendments expanded the bank's responsibilities to include the regulation of the insurance industry, securities industry, and capital markets.

-Departments and functions
+Departments

-The Bank has four main departments – economics, financial markets, financial institutions and currency and corporate services.
+The Bank has four main departments: economics, financial markets, financial institutions, and currency and corporate services.
 The key roles of each department are as follows:

 Economics

 The Economics department's main responsibility is to conduct economic analysis and provide advice on the formulation of monetary policy.
 Some of the key tasks performed by the department are as follows: